Chichen Itza Yucatan Peninsula, Mexico Travel Guide

 Banks generally operate Monday to Friday, 9 AM to 4 PM.
 Some may have limited Saturday morning hours.

-On national holidays, banks, government offices, and some businesses will be closed.
+On public holidays, banks, government offices, and some businesses is set to be closed.
 Transportation may be busier.

-Plan ahead for holidays and low season as they change business operations.
+Plan for in advance holidays and low season as they change commercial activities.

 Engage respectfully with local customs and societal aspects.